 Our managers support the intercultural composition of the workforce through, among other things, international staffing, the use of students and interns, and an active exchange with trainees.
 With coordinated HR marketing activities and a globally networked job exchange, our HR specialists ensure that the future demand for specialists and managers can be met internationally.
-At the end of 2021, we employed people from 38 different nations worldwide.
-As at 31 December 2021, 13 managers of Sto SE & Co.
-KGaA (group leaders upwards) were of non-German origin.
+At the end of 2023, we employed people from 83° different nations worldwide.
+As at 31 December 2023, 12 managers of Sto SE & Co.
+KGaA (team leaders and upwards) were of non-German origin.
 The subsidiaries outside of Germany are managed by local managers.
-At the end of 2021, none of the managing directors was of German nationality.
+At the end of 2023, none of the managing directors was of German nationality.

-'Age' diversity dimension: promoting intergenerational cooperation
+"Age" diversity dimension: promoting intergenerational cooperation

 Intergenerational cooperation within and outside our teams focuses on maintaining and promoting the mental and physical health of the workforce.
 This includes the offers of the Fit@Sto health programme and the support of our employees in caring for their family members.
-The average age of Sto employees worldwide was around 43.6 in 2021 (see section 9, \square page 68).
+The average age of Sto employees worldwide was around 44.0 in 2023 (see section 9, page 80).